Grokzen/redis-py-cluster/CONTRIBUTING.md

 I (Johan/Grokzen) have been allowed (by andymccurdy) explicitly to use all test code that already exists inside `redis-py` lib.
 If possible you should reuse code that exists in there.

 All code should aim to have 100% test coverage.
-This is just a target and not a requirements.
+This is just a target and not a requirement.

 All new features must implement tests to show that it works as intended.

 All implemented tests must pass on all supported python versions.
-List of supported versions can be found in the `README.md`.
+List of supported versions can be found in `README.md`.

 All tests should be assumed to work against the test environment that is implemented when running in `travis-ci`.
 Currently that means 6 nodes in the cluster, 3 masters, 3 slaves, using port `7000-7005` and the node on port `7000` must be accessible on `127.0.0.1`